urosj/reflexive-organism-model/investigations/2025-11-Coherence.md

 \partial_t C + \nabla\cdot\big( C\mathbf{v}_C \big) = 0
 $$

-is a local conservation law: *any local gain of coherence density is exactly balanced by influx from neighbors; any loss is balanced by outflux*.
+is a local conservation law: *any local gain of coherence density is exactly balanced by influx from neighbors, any loss is balanced by outflux*.

 The RCP becomes the statement that coherence is neither created nor destroyed inside the organism.
 It is _transported_ across space and _reallocated_ between assembly, experience, and compatibility.